 But what is double-entry accounting?
 According to Merriam-Webster, the double-entry accounting definition is, “a method of bookkeeping that recognizes both sides of a business transaction by debiting the amount of the transaction to one account and crediting it to another account.”

-Read on to learn more about why we use double-entry accounting, and how it’s used to balance a company’s books.
+Read on to learn more about why we use this accounting system, and how it’s used to balance a company’s books.

 Double-entry accounting: a brief history